-5.5 An update on the outcome of the panel decisions and details of the funded projects will be reported to the Community Wellbeing Partnership and included in the annual performance update to the Scrutiny panel, however details on individual bid information will not be shared as this will not be in the public domain.
+5.4 A panel of officers will ensure that the applications are scored fairly.
+Applications will be scored on the following areas: 5.5 An update on the outcome of the panel decisions and details of the funded projects will be reported to the Community Wellbeing Partnership and included in the annual performance update to the Scrutiny panel, however details on individual bid information will not be shared as this will not be in the public domain.